 Chef Robert Irvine lands in Punxsutawney, Pa., to make a gourmet Groundhog Day breakfast for 250.
-He'll have to work through the night, and work through some rough patches with some surprise guest chefs from his past.
+He'll have to work through the night and work through some rough patches with surprise guest chefs from his past.
 If Robert can't make this mission a success, he may find himself in Groundhog Day all over again.

 The heat is on for Robert Irvine to cook a celebratory dinner for 75 firefighters congratulating their colleague on a big promotion.
 He has seven hours to navigate a tiny kitchen and some inexperienced helpers to make this meal memorable.